-- 2.1.2 Any change introduced to discounts makes a commensurate change to the Council Tax base.
-The change is converted to a Band D equivalent and feeds into the statutory Council Tax base calculation by increasing the total Council Tax base, thereby increasing the available resources for the Authority.
-As such, any income generated by changes to exemptions and discounts is available for the general use by the Authority's General Fund as part of the 2015/16 Financial Planning and Budget Setting process. - 2.1.3 Once the changes to discounts are ultimately confirmed by Council these will feed into the calculation of the 2015/16 Council Tax Base, to be approved by Cabinet on 28 January 2015.
+- 2.1.2 Any change introduced to discounts makes a commensurate change to the council tax base.
+The change is converted to a Band D equivalent and feeds into the statutory council tax base calculation by increasing the total council tax base, thereby increasing the available resources for the Authority.
+As such, any income generated by changes to exemptions and discounts is available for the general use by the Authority's General Fund as part of the 2015/16 Financial Planning and Budget Setting process. - 2.1.3 Once the changes to discounts are ultimately confirmed by Council on 22 January 2015, these will feed into the calculation of the 2015/16 Council Tax Base, to be approved by Cabinet on 28 January 2015.